Understanding Shoulder Pain & Subacromial Impingement Syndrome (SIS)

 Non-Surgical Treatment for SIS: A Multi-Modal Approach

 A 2019 review of previously published studies concluded that surgery offers little benefit for middle-aged SIS patients.
-Instead, non-surgical treatments—such as chiropractic care, laser therapy, and targeted rehabilitation exercises—are highly recommended.
+Instead, non-surgical treatments—such as chiropractic care, laser therapy, High Energy Inductive Therapy (the EmField Pro), and targeted rehabilitation exercises—are highly recommended.

-At Connecticut Disc and Laser Therapy Centers, we specialize in non-invasive treatments that restore shoulder function, reduce pain, and prevent the need for surgery.
+At Connecticut Disc and Laser Therapy Centers, we specialize in non-invasive treatments that help restore shoulder function, reduce pain, and may prevent the need for surgery.

 1. Chiropractic Adjustments & Manual Therapy